luiscruz/course_sustainableSE/src/Blogpost.md

 Measuring this accurately is harder than it sounds.
 The obvious approach is to estimate from CPU utilisation: multiply CPU percentage by the chip's rated power draw (TDP) and by time.
 This is unreliable because it ignores frequency scaling, thermal states, and the fact that not all CPU work draws equal power.
 Hardware power sensors are the better option.
 They report what the chip is actually drawing, not what a model predicts it should draw.

+That second point matters more than it might seem.
+Miettinen and Nurminen [5] measured eight JavaScript implementations of the same application and found up to 30% difference in energy consumption between them.
+The implementations were functionally identical.
+The difference came down to how much work each JS library asked the engine to do.
+Their study used mobile phones and older libraries, but the principle holds: two platforms built on different JS stacks, running in the same browser, can have meaningfully different energy costs.
+That is precisely the situation with Meet and Teams.

 ### 2.2 Prior Work on Video Call Energy

-The closest study to ours is Wattenbach et al. [5], published at MOBILESoft 2022.
+The closest study to ours is Wattenbach et al. [3], published at MOBILESoft 2022.
 They compared Google Meet and Zoom on Android using an automated experiment with 20 runs per treatment, measuring energy via Android's Batterystats profiler.
 Their main finding was that Zoom consumed about 4% less energy than Meet on average, though the difference was statistically significant only at a medium effect size (Cliff's delta = −0.344).
 They also found that camera use had by far the largest impact on energy, increasing consumption by over 274% compared to a camera-off call, while microphone use had negligible effect.

 Their work is directly relevant to ours but leaves two gaps.
 First, it targets Android mobile apps, not desktop browsers, and mobile energy dynamics differ from laptop CPU workloads.
 Second, it does not include Microsoft Teams.
 Our study fills both gaps: we measure browser-based sessions on a desktop machine and compare Meet against Teams rather than Zoom.